TitanPlayz100/pseudohuman/README.md

 - [ ] allow for multiple games to run at once through different servers or smthing

 # Changelog
+## 21/12
+- made login system work on server and frontend

 ## 20/12
 - able to get websockets working with an external server (hopefully will find a host for server soon)